arachnetech/homebridge-mqttthing/README.md

 Temperature display units can be **CELSIUS** or **FAHRENHEIT**.
 To use different values, specify an array of strings in `temperatureDisplayUnitsValues`.

-`minTemperature` and `maxTemperature` may optionally be used to change the minimum and maximum heating and cooling target temperatures that can be set from Homekit.
+`minTemperature` and `maxTemperature` may optionally be used to change the minimum and maximum heating and cooling target and temperatures that can be set from Homekit (and also affect current temperature range).

 Configure `restrictHeaterCoolerState` to an array of integers to restrict the target heating/cooling states made available by Homekit, where 0 represents AUTO, 1 HEAT and 2 COOL, for example: